psoerensen/qgtools/README.md

 ### Residual effects

-The residual variance is represented by a component with `index = "Residual"`.
+The residual variance is represented by a component with `variable = "residual"`.

-- It is **implicit** in model formulas and must **not** appear as `(1 | Residual)`
+- The residual effect is **implicit** in model formulas and must **not** appear as `(1 | residual)`
 - It must be explicitly specified using `vc()` (REML / solver) or `prior()` (Bayesian)
-- Residual components never require a kernel
+- Residual components never require a kernel or features

 ## Performance and deployment

-qgtools is designed as a lightweight R (or Python) interface to high-performance computing backends.
+qgtools is designed as a lightweight R (or Python) interface to high-performance computational backends.
-Computationally intensive components (e.g. likelihood evaluation, large linear algebra, and sampling) can be implemented in compiled languages such as **C++ or Fortran**, while R (or Python) is used for model specification and orchestration.
+Computationally intensive components—such as likelihood evaluation, large-scale linear algebra, and sampling—are implemented in compiled languages such as **C++ or Fortran**, while R (or Python) is used for model specification and orchestration.

-This separation provides: - high computational performance, - scalability to large datasets, - and a clear boundary between model definition and numerical implementation.
+This separation provides: - high computational performance, - scalability to large datasets, and - a clear boundary between model definition and numerical implementation.

+By representing kernels and feature matrices as *lightweight descriptors*, qgtools avoids unnecessary memory usage and allows backends to construct covariance structures and linear predictors only when needed, using in-memory or disk-backed data as appropriate.

 For deployment, qgtools can be packaged into **containerized environments** (e.g. Docker or Singularity), allowing models to be